The Inveraray Inn the oldest and most historic hotel in Inveraray has just completed a 3/4 million refurbishment.

 Bookings made directly through Scotland's Personal Hotels website go direct to Inveraray Inn to guarantee exclusive 20% discounts on all major local attractions including, Inveraray Castle, Jail and Brewery.

-Since the refurbishment of 2015, the hotel has launched three brand new dining concepts in the Conservatory, Lounge Bar and The Argyll Bar.
+Since the refurbishment, the hotel has launched three brand new dining concepts in the Conservatory, Lounge Bar and The Argyll Bar.
 All three menus draw on the areas famous seafood and make full use of wonderful local Scottish ingredients.
 With the famous Loch Fyne Oyster Bar a short drive from the hotel and the increasingly popular Samphire restaurant just around the corner from the hotel, Inveraray is fast becoming a haven for those who enjoy good food.

 No. of rooms: 36